 For Your Own Good also was widely praised by reviewers, who called it "compelling" (The Wall Street Journal), "meticulously logical" (The New York Times), and a "cogent and thorough…must-read" (The Washington Post).

 Sullum is a frequent guest on TV and radio networks, including Fox News Channel, CNN, and NPR.
-A fellow of the Knight Center for Specialized Journalism, he has given talks on drug policy at South by Southwest and the International Conference on Drug Policy.
+A fellow of the Knight Center for Specialized Journalism, he has given talks on drug policy at South by Southwest, IdeaCity, and the International Conference on Drug Policy Reform.
+He has debated drug policy on The Charlie Rose Show, on The O'Reilly Factor, on The Glenn Beck Show, at the Soho Forum, and in the pages of the Los Angeles Times.
+He and David Keating, president of the Center for Competitive Politics, were pitted against former Federal Election Commission Chairman Trevor Potter and Roosevelt Institute senior fellow Jonathan Soros in an Intelligence Squared debate on campaign finance regulation.

 Sullum first joined Reason in 1989 as an assistant editor, later serving as associate editor and managing editor.
 He also has worked as the articles editor of National Review and as a reporter for the News and Courier/Evening Post in Charleston, South Carolina, and The Times Leader in Wilkes-Barre, Pennsylvania.